Management

 With 2.8 million people suffering a TBI every single year, action has to be taken to keep these scenarios from happening.

-We spoke with various people whose work is based on dealing with people who have suffered these injuries, to offer advice on how to avoid them and what to should you be the unfortunate sufferer of such an incident.
+We spoke with various people whose work is based on dealing with people who have suffered these injuries to offer advice on avoiding them and what to do should you be the unfortunate sufferer of such an incident.

 Types of Brain Injuries in the Workplace